MyPureCloud/developer-center-blog/source/2023-09-28-answer-call-via-api/index.md

 Using `type=call` will initiate a phone call.

 :::{"alert":"primary","autoCollapse":false}
-What is important to understand with Genesys Cloud Embeddable Framework actions is that they are equivalent to the user clicking on answer call or initiating a call from the user interface.
+Genesys Cloud Embeddable Framework actions are equivalent to the user clicking on answer call or initiating a call from the user interface.
 I.e. An `Interaction.updateState(action=pickup)` is equivalent to a "manual" answer in Genesys Cloud Embeddable Framework.
 :::